 Bicycle safety is of great importance at Northwestern.
-Members of the University community can register their bicycle, receive a free helmet and light.
-The process can be completed on-line at https://www.north-western.edu/up/special/bike-registration-locks.html or in person at the University Police station on either the Evanston or Chicago campus.
+Members of the University community can register their bicycle, receive a free helmet and light, and purchase a lock at a discounted rate through the University Police Department.
+The process can be completed www.northwestern.edu/up/special/bike-registration-locks.html or in person at either the Evanston or Chicago University Police offices.